 Q- Is Aadhar linking mandatory?

 In many cases it has been made mandatory to link Aadhar.
-Some instances include linking of Aadhar card with bank account, PAN card, mobile number, investments, etc.
+The instances include mandatory linking of Aadhaar and PAN by the due date of 31st December, 2019.

 Q- When is a blue coloured Aadhar card issued?